You want to be the favorite child, don’t you?

 This doesn’t mean you should stop asking.
 Not at all.

 It means you also need to focus on the time ‘in-between’ the asks.

-You are losing 55 – 65% of your first time donors.
+You are losing more than two-thirds of your first time donors.
 Even 20% of your monthly donors drop off annually.
 These folks loved you enough to commit to a regular, monthly gift.
 Yet… they’re still leaving you!
 All these folks were EXPENSIVE to acquire.
 They’re much less expensive to retain.
 So, the answer as to where you should be deploying more resources seems obvious.
 Duh!
 But too few nonprofits take a focus on donor retention to heart.
 And it’s killing you.